KinRap/GenerativeAIForTechWriters/Docs/WritingInstruction.md

 <img src="../Images/Example1Gemini.png" alt="Gemini Response" width="60%">

-As we can see we don’t have markdown format in output.
-So, I add second prompt:
+As we can see we don’t have Markdown format in the output.
+So, I add a second prompt:
 ```
 Output format: Markdown
 ```